sthiyanesh/e-guru/README.md

 This is built using the Springboot Framework in Java Servlets

-This Application is currently on building stage on Guru Side Pages..
+I am currently working on creating Guru Side Pages..

+The Source codes are present in the Master Branch of this Repository

 The Implementation link of this Website Application is https://e-guru-website.herokuapp.com/joinus